 The instructors are great and the space was friendly.
 I would highly recommend Helio to anyone interested in a web dev bootcamp.

-- Recent bootcamp grad- 6/6/2018Melissa K Conn • Student • Course: Full-Stack Web App Development After-Hours • Campus: Salt Lake City • Verified via GitHub
+- Recent bootcamp grad- 6/6/2018Melissa K Conn • Student • Course: Full-Stack Web App Development After-Hours (Career Changer) • Campus: Salt Lake City • Verified via GitHub

 When I first started the part-time full stack course I knew very little about html/css and had basic computer skills.
 It was A LOT of information to cover in 14 weeks and you do need to study outside of class, with that said I was able to challenge myself to learn something completely different, become a better learner, and learn the latest programming languages and applications.
 You definitely get what you put in.
 I couldn't have done it without the support from the mentors, instructors, and staff!